karl-zylinski/karl-zylinski.github.io/content/posts/a-programming-language-for-me.md

 Temporary memory allocators provide a way to do dynamic memory allocations that are only needed for a short while.
 What's "a short while"?
 Video games have a very convenient "short while": A single frame.

-Gone are the days where you need to manually `malloc` and `free` strings and arrays that you need for a short while.
+At my C job we had a temporary allocator that I used _a lot_.
+Gone was the need to manually `malloc` and `free` strings and arrays that were only needed for a short while.
 Just use the temp allocator.
 It'll be gone the next frame!
+And it's more efficient: The temp allocator allocates into pre-allocated blocks of memory.

-> Odin lets you choose where to put `free_all(context.temp_allocator)`.
-That's the line that empties the temp allocator.
-So in a video game I put it as the last line of the "main game loop".
+I was happy to discover that Odin came with exactly this functionality.
+There's a built in temp allocator available under the name `context.temp_allocator`.
+And again, the `core` libraries and my code uses the same `Allocator` interface.
+So I can just pass `context.temp_allocator` into any `core` library procedure that accepts an `Allocator` parameter.
+Whatever that procedure allocates will then be temporary.
+Nice!

-Again, the `core` library and my code uses the same `Allocator` interface.
-I can just pass `context.temp_allocator` into any `core` library procedure that accepts an `Allocator` parameter.
+> Odin lets you choose when to clear the temp allocator.
+You do that by putting `free_all(context.temp_allocator)` somewhere in your code.
+In a video game, I'd put it as the last line of the "main game loop".

 ## Tracking allocators

 Manual memory management may seem hard.
 How do you know if you're leaking memory?

-At my job we had a special tracking allocator that could wrap any other allocator.
+At my C job we had a special tracking allocator that could wrap any other allocator.
 It recorded when an allocation happened, and recorded when it was deallocated.
 That way we could display a warning on shutdown, if anything hadn't been deallocated.

 This is exactly how the tracking allocator that comes with Odin works.
 Just plop the code below at the top of your `main` procedure.
 It'll print a list of memory leaks on shutdown.